melody-notpond/ilo-pali/README.md

     - `uart_write(size_t size, void* data) -> void`

         Writes data to the UART port.

-    - `interrupt_claim(uint64_t id, int (*handler)(uint64_t id)) -> int status`

-        Claims an interrupt to be handled by the given function by the current process.
-Returns 0 on success and 1 if interrupt was already claimed.
-The interrupt handler may interrupt any process code, including receive handlers.

-    - `interrupt_unclaim(uint64_t id) -> int status`

-        Unclaims an interrupt handled by the process.
-Returns 0 on success, 1 if the interrupt was already unclaimed, and 2 if the process does not claim the interrupt.

     - `spawn_thread(void (*func)(void*), void* data) -> pid_t thread`